Playground-TDE-Penang-Bench/Testing_Git/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+Try

 ## Supported Hardware

-This code has been verified to work with the following devices.
+This code has been verified to work with the following device

 * ex.
 Device 1
 * ex.
 Device 2